17 Vintage Motorcycles You’ll Want to Ride Today

 Pinup girl Margie Stewart quickly rose to fame in the mid-1940s with millions of World War II GIs.
 This popular photograph from the era had servicemen gushing over the pretty “girl next door.”

 “Ken and I met in Battle Creek, Michigan, in 1943, when he and some of his buddies followed my friend and me home.
 He asked if he could see me the next Friday.
 When the night arrived, he came roaring up on his Harley.
 He talked my mother into letting me ride with him and were off—and what a ride it was!
 We married in 1949, and this photo now hangs in our kitchen,” says Beverly Williams of Englewood, Florida.

-These pieces of 1950s marriage advice still make good sense today.
+This 1950s marriage advice still makes good sense today.